vedangnaik/Carina-mirror/README.md

 1. Clone this repository and open the `GroundStationUI.pro` file in Qt Creator.

 ## Contributing
 Avionics uses the ClickUp tool for keeping track of new features to add, progress, and other relevant information.
 The list can be found [here](https://app.clickup.com/t/1g3n9t).
-CleanGSUI, as the name suggests, follows the **Clean Architecture** software design paradigm.
-A short introduction to this paradigm and how CleanGSUI uses it can be found [here](https://docs.google.com/document/d/1nojiR9O3od-X_OAvxXngy7_2Q1aDiMwlL0bXFLyTvfU/edit).
+Carina follows the **Clean Architecture** software design paradigm.
+A short introduction to this paradigm and how Carina uses it can be found [here](https://docs.google.com/document/d/1nojiR9O3od-X_OAvxXngy7_2Q1aDiMwlL0bXFLyTvfU/edit).
 We highly recommend you read up about Clean Architecture before contributing; otherwise, most of our decisions and flow of control will seem very mysterious.

 ## Contact
 Please contact @Ammol or @Vedang on the UTAT Rocketry Slack for any help, questions, etc.